JoeCohen/developer-startup/developer-workflow.md

 ### Commit your changes to your personal machine ###
 Work on your branch, e.g. _myfixes_.
 Make commits using a [Git GUI][] or Git terminal commands on your local machine.

+### Contribute your changes to the MO Project ###
-When you are done with all your changes and are ready to contribute them to the Project, make sure they are all committed locally.
+When you are done with all your changes and are ready to contribute them to the Project:

+#### Update Release Notes. ###
+We suggest adding a one-line update to the release notes, especially if your changes are user facing.
+In `/config/locales/en.txt`:
+- Add an individual release update.
+See [news updates].
+- At the head of news content, add a link to the note you just created.
+See [news content].
+- Update the release title.
+See [news title].
+- On the VM, `rake lang:update`.

+#### Confirm that *all* changes are committed locally. ###
+Make sure all your changes are committed locally.
 Use a [Git GUI][] or on your local machine: <br>
 `git commit -a -m "insert commit message"` <br>

-### Contribute your changes to the MO Project ###
 #### Re-sync with the [Official MO Repo][] ###
 Make sure that your local commits are compatible with any changes to the [Official MO Repo][] since you last synced:
 - Replay your local fixes on top of the [Official MO Repo][].
 Use a [Git GUI][] or on your local machine: <br>